Skip to content

 What Are Strength Standards?

 Strength standards tell you how your lifts compare to other people of the same bodyweight, age, and sex.
-They classify your performance into five levels:
+They classify performance into five levels:

 • Beginner — Stronger than 5% of lifters.
 Less than one month of training.